 Sim games have long sought to properly differentiate between players, beginning with detailed ratings.
 Those base attributes alone haven’t always been sufficient though, and so developers have experimented with mechanics such as Freestyle Superstars in NBA Live, and Signature Skills in NBA 2K.
 Signature Skills have given way to Badges, which like their predecessors, grant boosts and represent special abilities that the standard ratings can’t account for.
 As with Signature Skills, or the similar Traits system in NBA Live, they’re available to real players and career mode avatars alike.

 These days, Badges are probably more important than ratings/attributes.
 You can max out a player’s ratings in a certain area, but it takes the effects of a Badge to ensure that they’re sufficiently levelled up.
-On one hand, this does make the exceptionally skilled stand out from the very good, much as Freestyle Superstars in NBA Live once aimed to achieve.
+On one hand, this does make the exceptionally skilled stand out from the very good, much as Freestyle Superstars in NBA Live once aimed to achieve and that’s why people watch these games and even do some betting on them, since there are sites like 메리트카지노 online will let you do some betting as well.
 On the other hand, it also means that high ratings – which are theoretically only given to the best real players, and take a long time to grind for our MyPLAYERs – are far less powerful than they should be, if they aren’t paired with the various boosts afforded by Badges.
 Given these issues, do we need those stinking Badges?

 It’s frustrating that high ratings alone aren’t enough to achieve a desirable level of competence, particularly in the online arena.
 Similarly, it’s frustrating that upon learning the meta, gamers can stock up on a few known exploitative Badges and have success without much effort.
 Ratings and stick skills still do matter of course, but it’s Badges that will allow you to break ankles, vacuum up rebounds, and make shots with ease.
 Without them, you’re not going to be able to perform as well, or counteract your opponents who have stacked their build with the best Badges.
 It makes it difficult to jump online without first doing a lot of grinding and prep work on your MyPLAYER.